CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Experiments and results

 \

-Considering that we are unknown to services and underlying infrastructures of an application, we apply CausalRCA on all observational metrics to localize the root cause metric.
-We mainly show the ranks of comparison between the LiNGAM-based method and CausalRCA, because PC sometimes fails to extract causal relations between metrics, while GES takes too long to build a causal graph with many nodes.
-For this fine-grained root cause localization, it's hard to identify the root cause metric in the top 1 or top 3 metrics, so we use the rank of root cause metrics to evaluate localization performance as shown in Figure \ref{fig:all-service}.
+Considering that we are unknown to services and underlying infrastructures of an application, we conduct the fine-grained root cause localization with all monitoring metrics.
+We apply CausalRCA on all monitoring metrics to localize the root cause metric.
+We mainly show the ranks of comparison between the LiNGAM-based method and CausalRCA, because PC sometimes fails to extract causal relations between metrics, while GES takes too long to build a causal graph with too many nodes.
+For this fine-grained root cause localization, it is hard to identify the root cause metric in the top 1 or top 3 metrics, so we use the rank of root cause metrics to evaluate localization performance as shown in Figure \ref{fig:all-service}.
 We can see that the average rank of CausalRCA is about 13, which is lower than the LiNGAM-based method.
 The result shows that CausalRCA has better localization performance than the LiNGAM-based method.
-However, it's still challenging to extract causal relations between metrics and pinpoint the root cause metric from multiple observable metrics.
+However, it is still challenging to extract causal relations between metrics and pinpoint the root cause metric from multiple observable metrics.
+We apply the t-test to LiNGAM-based and CausalRCA methods and obtain the p-value of 0.0335, showing the significant difference between them.
+The impact of parameters $\gamma$ and $\eta$ is presented in Figure \ref{fig:alls_g_e}.
+The results indicate that $\gamma=0.25, \eta=10$ performs the best in identifying CPU hog and network latency anomalies.
+For the memory leak anomaly, higher $\gamma$ and $\eta$ have better localization accuracy, and $\gamma=0.75, \eta=10$ is most effective.
+On average, the $\gamma=0.25, \eta=10$ has the best localization performance, while adjusting $\gamma$ and $\eta$ for the memory leak anomaly can improve localization accuracy effectively.

-In conclusion, CausalRCA has better localization accuracy than baseline methods for coarse-grained or fine-grained root cause localization.
-In addition, based on causal inference methods, we can see that anomaly propagation performs vary in different services; for example, the $payment$ service is sensitive to the network delay issue but nonsensitive to the CPU hog issue.
-As for fine-grained root cause localization, it's still challenging to pinpoint the root cause metric in all observational metrics.
-Therefore, with prior service and infrastructure information, it's more practical to consider the drill-down localization, i.e., identify the faulty service first and then determine the root cause metric in the faulty service.
+In conclusion, CausalRCA has a significant difference from baseline methods and better localization accuracy for coarse-grained and fine-grained root cause localization.
+In addition, we find that $\gamma=0.25, \eta=10$ in CausalRCA has the best localization performance on average.
+However, adjusting parameters can provide more potential for improving localization accuracy.
+Based on CI methods, we can see that anomaly propagation performs differently in different services; for example, the $payment$ service is sensitive to the network delay issue but nonsensitive to the CPU hog issue.
+As for fine-grained root cause localization, it is still challenging to pinpoint the root cause metric in all monitoring metrics.
+Therefore, it is more practical to consider the drill-down localization, i.e., identify the faulty service first and then determine the root cause metric in the faulty service.